TaperFlow brand mark

 1. Measure your actual caffeine baseline

 Record all sources, not only coffee.
-Energy drinks, tea, pre-workout, and soda can add up quickly.
-Estimating totals helps you choose reductions that are noticeable but manageable.
+Energy drinks, tea, pre-workout, and soda can add up quickly, and accurate totals make better starting targets.

 2. Reduce in small, repeatable steps

 Gradual cuts are often easier to maintain than abrupt drops.
-Choose one adjustment, keep it steady for several days, and only reduce again when your routine feels stable.
+Choose one adjustment, keep it steady for several days, and only reduce again when the routine feels stable.

-If symptoms become disruptive, hold your level briefly and restart tapering once daily function normalizes.
+If symptoms become disruptive, hold your level briefly and restart tapering once daily function feels steadier.

 3. Track timing, not just total amount

 Late-day intake often affects sleep, and poor sleep can increase next-day caffeine use.
-Timing data can reveal loops that totals alone miss.
+Timing data reveals loops that totals alone miss.

 • Note first and last caffeine windows each day.